Healing miracles and God

 Perhaps there are natural explanations for these apparent miracles?
 Perhaps the mind's powers to overcome sickness and disability, or other factors not as yet recognised, pave the way for cure.
 But until specific natural explanations are found, it is difficult to see how a reasonable person could opt for this explanation.

 - Which supernatural being?

 Some say there are healing stories in many cultures and religions.
 So perhaps divine healing cannot be the correct explanation, because many different gods are claimed as the source of the miracle.
 They can't all be the true explanation, it is said.
-However, it could well be that God indeed healed, even if we cannot be sure which God.
+However, it could well be that God indeed healed, even if we cannot be sure if any particular religion truly describes God.

 - Divine healing.

 The people in these stories were prayed for, or received some form of christian minstry.
 They were subsequently healed.
 The most obvious explanation, except for those who firmly disbelieve in a God, is that God heard the prayers and acted to heal.
 Why he didn't heal others remains a mystery.

 It seems to me that, while we should rightly judge that many healing stories have insufficient supporting evidence to justify belief (except to those who actually experienced or observed the healing), the accounts quoted above are sufficiently well supported to conclude that something unusual has occurred

 Only two explanations appear reasonable - either they were spontaneous remissions which coincidentally occurred after prayer, or they are genuine healing miracles.
 Which explanation we choose will likely depend on our presuppositions.